2001 24 Hours of Le Mans: Qualifying

 As temperatures cooled in the final qualifying session due to fading light, Capello waited in his garage before he negotiated slower traffic to set a 3 minutes, 32.249 seconds lap in the No. 2 Audi and demoted Kristensen from pole position.
 Kristensen's No. 1 car had its damper unit and front bodywork changed and ran a race-tuned engine along with soft compound tyres; he could not better his teammate's lap because of a slow puncture when he ran into a gravel trap at the first Mulsanne Straight chicane, giving the No. 2 car pole position.
 Champion Racing were not able to improve their lap and took third.
-Lammers' third-session time secured Racing for Holland fourth and Johannson's No. 4 Audi took fifth.
+Lammers' third-session time secured Racing for Holland fourth and Johansson's No. 4 Audi took fifth.
 Anthony Reid twice reset the fastest lap in LMP675 to secure pole position for the No. 34 MG team with a 3 minutes, 41.769 seconds lap.
 Kevin McGarrity in the sister MG was second in class after an oil leak caused the team to change engines.
 Gené's ROC Auto entry took third in the category.
 The GT categories remained the same with the No. 60 Saleen's lap time set by Gavin giving it pole position in the GTS class and Wagner's lap in LMGT was not bettered by any other driver.
 Team Advan's No. 72 Porsche driven by Kazuyuki Nishizawa had an accident at the Porsche Curves and sustained damage to its front and rear.